swcooper2014/liri-node-app/README.md

 The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.
 LIRI is a command line node app that takes in parameters and returns data based on one of four commands:

   my-tweets

   spotify-this-song

   movie-this

   do-what-it-says

 Getting Started

   Clone down repo.

   Run command 'npm install' in Terminal or GitBash

   Run command 'node liri.js' or one of the commands below.

 What Each Command Does

-node liri.js my-tweets

-Displays my last 20 tweets and when they were created in terminal/bash window.
+  node liri.js my-tweets: Displays my last 20 tweets and when they were created in terminal/bash window.

-node liri.js spotify-this-song <song name>

-Shows the following information about the song in terminal/bash window.
+  node liri.js spotify-this-song <song name>: Shows the following information about the song in terminal/bash window.

         Artist(s)

         The song's name

         A preview link of the song from Spotify

         The album that the song is from

-node liri.js movie-this <movie name>

-Shows the following information in terminal/bash.
+node liri.js movie-this <movie name>: Shows the following information in terminal/bash.

        Title of the movie.

         Year the movie came out.

         IMDB Rating of the movie.

         Country where the movie was produced.

         Language of the movie.

          Plot of the movie.

          Actors in the movie.

          Rotten Tomatoes Rating.

          Rotten Tomatoes URL.

          Or if no movie is passed through, it will default to "Mr. Nobody"

-node liri.js do-what-it-says

-Takes the text from random.txt and runs the song through spotify-this-song command
+node liri.js do-what-it-says: Takes the text from random.txt and runs the song through spotify-this-song command

 Technolgies used